 Again, this goes against what we’d think a billionaire would say about obtaining newfound wealth.

 I especially enjoyed how he broke down the complexities of money into three easy to digest levels of wealth.

-We talk a good bit here about striving to reach financial independence from our careers.
+We talk a good bit here about striving to reach financial freedom from our careers.
 He reached it using skills to develop software that solves a problem.

-But in the end, it seems that Butterfield feels that what really matters about wealth is how it impacts the smaller things in your daily life (consumer debt, eating out and travel).
+But in the end, it seems that Butterfield feels that what really matters about wealth to have a better life is how it impacts the smaller things in your daily life (consumer debt, eating out and travel).

 What Level Are You In?